anshika10082002/Product-management/README.md

 ```

 ## PUT /user/:userId/profile (Authentication and Authorization required)
+- Endpoint: /user/:userId/profile
+- Method: PUT

-- Allow an user to update their profile.
+- Allowing an user to update their profile.
 - A user can update all the fields
-- Make sure that userId in url param and in token is same
+-  userId in url param and in token is same

 - __Response format__
-  - _**On success**_ - Return HTTP status 200.
-Also return the updated user document.
-The response should be a JSON object like [this](#successful-response-structure)
+  - _**On success**_ - Returning HTTP status 200 with updated user document.
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like [this](#error-response-structure)
 ```yaml
 {
     "status": true,